Short Term Electricity Load Forecasting on Varying Levels of Aggregation: Experimental Results

-This section tests the scaling law with respect to forecasting multiple hours ahead to verify its validity for different horizons.
-The model $\mathcal{M}_3$ is utilized for this purpose.
-Figure~\ref{fig:n-hour-ahead-MAPE-and-smb-res-compare-a} and Table~\ref{table:N-hour-ahead-model-fitting-m3} displays the results.
+Figure \ref{fig:n-hour-ahead-CV-res-compare} shows the model $\mathcal{M}_3$ used for various hour ahead forecasting problems.
+The scaling law is fit to the data, with fit parameters given in Table \ref{table:N-hour-ahead-model-fitting-m3}.
 It is clear that the irreducible error increases with forecasting horizon, reducing the benefit from aggregation.
 It indicates that for more complex tasks such as day ahead forecasting, the forecasters need to be designed carefully to achieve low irreducible error.